Reapism/Skork/README.md

+# What's happening to Skork?
+Skork is put on hold for a moment.
+I currently am developing a few applications in my final semester.
+I also have plans to remake what I currently have for in WPF.
+I will be open sourcing the GUI application of Skork.
+However, Skork will become a library which is not open-sourced.
+The GUI will only interact with the Skork library.
+It acts as an engine and the open source GUI is what will be open sourced for whoever to edit the layout, etc.

 # What is Skork?
 Skork is a custom programming language for writing a game with rules you define.
 Skork allows you to test code in a visual way using sprites.
 This project is